Advantage (cryptography): Examples

-Note that because the oracles we're given encrypt any plaintext of our choosing, we're modelling a chosen-plaintext attack or CPA, and the advantage we're calculating can be called the CPA-advantage of a given adversary.
-If we also had decryption oracles available, we'd be doing a chosen-ciphertext attack or CCA and finding the CCA-advantage of the adversary.
+Note that because the oracles we're given encrypt any plaintext of our choosing, we're modelling a chosen-plaintext attack (CPA), and the advantage we're calculating can be called the CPA-advantage of a given adversary.
+If we also had decryption oracles available, we'd be doing a chosen-ciphertext attack (CCA) and finding the CCA-advantage of the adversary.

 Example 1: Guess at random

 Call this adversary A_{0}.
 It simply flips a coin and returns 1 or 0 with equal probability and without making any oracle calls.
 Thus, Pr[A_{0}(F)=1] and Pr[A_{0}(G)=1] are both 0.5.
 The difference between these probabilities is zero, so Adv(A_{0}) is zero.
 The same thing applies if we always return 0, or always return 1: the probability is the same for both F and G, so the advantage is zero.
 This adversary can't tell F and G apart.
 If we're cipher designers, our desire (maybe not achievable) is to make it so that it's computationally infeasible for any adversary to do significantly better than this.
 We will have succeeded if we can make a cipher for which there's no distinguisher faster than brute force search.